maziac/z80-sample-program/readme.md

 ![](documentation/images/cspect_z80_sample_prg_run.gif)

-# Debug with  ZX Next Computer
+# Debug with a ZX Next Computer

 To debug on a ZX Next you need serial cable to connect your PC/Mac with the ZX Next.
 There is also some setup required on the ZX Next.